SonarSource/sonar-php/README.md

     * `ClassPropertyDeclarationTree#typeAnnotation()` is deprecated.
 Use `ClassPropertyDeclarationTree#declaredType()` instead.
     * `CatchBlockTree#variable()` can now return `NULL`.
     * `FunctionCallTree#arguments()` is deprecated.
 Use `FunctionCallTree#callArguments()` instead.
+    * New tree: `CallArgumentTree`.
+This tree wraps expressions passed as arguments now.

 # <a name="testing"></a>Testing
 To run tests locally follow these instructions.